kynex7510/3dbrew/content/FRDA:UnloadLocalAccount.md

 # Description

-Deletes the account with the specified local account ID.
+Unloads the account with the specified local account ID.